 - Spaniels.
 Most spaniel breeds — including Cavalier King Charles spaniels, sprockers, and springers — are adaptable and gentle, which makes them the ideal cat companion breed.
 However, given how sociable and energetic spaniels can be, it’s best to pair them with younger kitties or ‘dog-cat’ breeds, like Maine coons and Ragdolls.

 - Basset hounds.
 Docile and easy-going, basset hounds are known for being slow-moving and patient which makes them great with kids, kittens, and older cats alike.
 Given their pack animal mentality and friendly disposition, they’re likely to get on with most kitties when introduced properly.

 - Shetland sheepdogs.
 Shelties are historically hunting dogs, although they tend to get on great with cats.
 In fact, having a cat in the house with a sheltie — a smart, easy-to-train, and adaptable breed — can stop both animals getting bored and developing bad habits.

-- Golden retrievers.
+- English cream golden retrievers.
 Like labs, goldens are lovable and loyal with a playful nature.
 This means this friendly breed will get on well with energetic kitties and even kids.
 Keep in mind that goldens need plenty of exercise to keep them calm and must be trained not to chase.

 - Poodles.
 There are many different sized poodles to choose from, including toy, mini, and standard.
 Regardless of the size you choose, poodles tend to be affectionate, smart, and calm.
 If properly trained, they’ll cope well with kitties.